sailpoint-oss/developer.sailpoint.com/products/idn/api/standard-collection-parameters.md

 }
 ```

 This query will return 100 records.
-To get the next 100 records, find the `id` of the last record and use it in the `searchAfter` property of the next query.
+To get the next 100 records, find the last record's `id` and use it in the next query's `searchAfter` property.

 **POST** <https://{tenant}.api.identitynow.com/v3/search?limit=100&count=true>